rutikwankhade/Devblogs-hashnode/ck7k24sxu01otnds1bukx15ip.md

 ![techinter.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1583678473461/Ma75PfM0W.png)

 ### 📌 coding-interview-university
-This is a study plan for going from web developer (self-taught, no CS degree) to software engineer for a large company.
+This is a study plan for going from a web developer (self-taught, no CS degree) to software engineer for a large company.
 The items listed here will prepare you well for a technical interview at just about any software company. [visit repository](https://github.com/jwasham/coding-interview-university)

 ![25.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1583667172838/-K1f7W7VZ.png)